dhruv-patel-1997/Analyze-Re---Coding-Test/README.md

 This repo contains the solution to Analye Re coding test.

 Steps to clone:
-1. Clone the repo using "git clone"
+1. Clone the repo using "git clone https://github.com/dhruv-patel-1997/Dhruv-Patel_Analyze-Re-Coding-Test.git"
 2. Find the python code in compute.py file

 Please note the following: